 And if you don't dig one out, what could happen is that the solar panels get covered up and then the instruments stop working, so then you have a gap in the data.
 These are data that we've been collecting continuously for four or five years now and so it would be a great pity to now have a gap.

 We have other gaps that are caused by the weather and other uncontrollables, but it's a real pity to have a gap that could have been easily avoided.

 DANKOSKY: You mention the weather, so I'll bring in J. Marshall Shepherd.
 You wrote in a blog post this week, this is not the time to shutter outreach and communications activities that preserve human lives.
 Obviously a lot of the research that's being done in places like Antarctica is very important, but some of the work that you and other weather forecasters do can save people's lives.

 Maybe you can talk a little bit more about your feelings surrounding this shutdown and what it means to slow down or shut down science in this way.

-GEORGIA: Yeah, I thought it was very ironic as we approached the one year anniversary of super storm Sandy, there was an outcry, for example, why are the U.S. models not keeping up with the European weather models, for example, which did a nice job of highlighting the left turn of Sandy.
+SHEPHERD: Yeah, I thought it was very ironic as we approached the one year anniversary of super storm Sandy, there was an outcry, for example, why are the U.S. models not keeping up with the European weather models, for example, which did a nice job of highlighting the left turn of Sandy.
 The irony is the shutdown sent many of the very people working on improvements to our models home.